WILL I GET IN?

 • Demonstrated interest: Making contact with the college to “demonstrate” your interest; visiting a campus, attending a tour and information session.
 Maintaining email contact with an admission counselor, faculty member, or coach is another way of demonstrating interest.
 Early Decision (ED) demonstrates interest most powerfully since it is a binding agreement to attend that institution if admitted.

-• Ability to pay: Being able to afford the cost of tuition, room and board without any financial aid or scholarships.
+• Affordability: Being able to afford the cost of tuition, room and board without any financial aid or scholarships.

 It is vital to bear in mind that each of these factors can influence the admission process, but not all of them do at any given institution.
 Your job is to review the admission and financial aid information carefully, so you understand each institution’s policies.